slachterman-g/caip-tfx/infrastructure/environments/development/README.md

 ### Configuring connections settings to Cloud SQL and Cloud Storage

 In the reference configuration, KFP utilizes external MySQL instance and object storage.
-The KFP services are designed to read the connection settings (including credentials) to these cloud resources from a set of Kubernetes Secrets and Config Maps.
+The KFP services are designed to read the connection settings (including credentials)  from a set of Kubernetes Secrets and Config Maps.

 *NOTE: In the current release of KFP, the connection settings are repeated in multiple secrets and maps.
 The more consistent connection settings management will be introduced in future releases.*